STSP2020/STSP/README.md

 This repository is the implementation of STSP

-STSP is a model proposed in 'Point-of-Interest Recommendation for Users-Businesses with Uncertain Check-ins'.
+STSP is a model proposed in 'Point-of-Interest Recommendation forUsers-Businesses with Uncertain Check-ins'.
 STSP is a novel framework, equipped with category- and location-aware encoders, which is designed to achieve next category and POI prediction with uncertain check-ins by fusing rich context features.

 ### Files in the folder